DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Umbra's humorous dream where he's a pimp and Ammy and Lina are two of his "workers" turns into a nightmare where Duolis shows up and reams him for first pimping them out, and then for his past as the Ghost Lord of Spectra.

 The Adamant Orb in this continuity grants time control powers on top of its canon abilities of powering up and summoning Dialga.
 What does Tagg tend to most often use it for?
-Getting a full night's sleep in only a few minutes by exploiting its Year Inside, Hour Outside time dilation effect.
+Getting a full night's sleep in only a few minutes by exploiting its Year Inside, Hour Outside time dilation effect as well as getting rid of jet lag.

 The usage of the Hammerspace backpacks as tents and sleeping bags due to their infinite volume.